Child Care Provider Retention/Incentive Payment

 Child and Adult Care Food Program

-CACFP is a revenue source for partial meal reimbursements to help you serve the children nutritious meals.
-Child Care Resources sponsors of the USDA Child and Adult Care Food Program (CACFP) for home providers.
-Centers participate though MT CACFP via the Early Childhood Services Bureau.
+CACFP provides partial meal reimbursements to help you serve nutritious meals to the children in your care.
+Child Care Resources sponsors the USDA Child and Adult Care Food Program for home providers.
+Centers participate though Montana CACFP via the Early Childhood Services Bureau.

-Contact us to sign up if you are a family or group home child care provider.
-We will make an appointment to visit your facility and help you complete the application.
-We’ll share resources about the program and serving nutritious meals.
+If you are a family or group home child care provider contact us to sign up.
+We will visit your facility and help you complete the application.
+We’ll also share resources about the program and about serving nutritious meals.
 The best part is that you can begin claiming meals for reimbursements the day we visit to sign you up!

-If you have a child care center and are interested in enrolling in the CACFP, please visit the Montana CACFP.
+If you have a child care center and are interested in enrolling in CACFP, please visit Montana CACFP.

-Providers participating in the CACFP receive four hours of free professional development, which count toward the annual licensing training requirement.
+As a provider participating in CACFP you receive four hours of free professional development, which count toward your annual licensing training requirement.

-The Montana Early Childhood Project has several scholarship programs to help early childhood professionals achieve their professional development goals.
+The Montana Early Childhood Project has several scholarship programs available to help you achieve your professional development goals as an early childhood professional.
 For a description of the scholarships and the application process, please visit the Montana Early Childhood Project.